What is Text Case? A Developer's Guide to Naming Conventions

 Naming Conventions by Language

-Every major programming language has established conventions.
-Using the right case shows you know the ecosystem and makes your code feel natural to other developers:
+Every major language has ecosystem conventions.
+Following them makes your code feel native to other developers.

 | Language | Variables / Functions | Classes / Types | Constants |